-Marks are awarded for developing and refining musical ideas in music that is original to the candidate, as well as for the creative and assured use of compositional methods and music concepts including melody, harmony, rhythm, structure and timbre.
+Marks are awarded for developing and refining musical ideas in music that is original to the candidate.
+They are also awarded for the creative and assured use of compositional methods and music concepts, including melody, harmony, rhythm, structure and timbre.
+As in previous years, some candidates' work demonstrated a lack of harmonic awareness which hindered the development of their ideas.
+Arrangements must creatively rework the original piece and should not merely be a transcription.
+They must also use all five elements: melody, harmony, rhythm, structure and timbre.